DistAlgo/distalgo/README.md

   This way, all DistAlgo nodes will automatically use the contents of '${HOME}/.da.cookie' as their cookie, unless you explicitly specify one on the command line using '--cookie'.

+  As a special case, when an unnamed node is started, it sets its cookie to a random value, thus preventing this node and any DistAlgo processes created by this node from accidentally communicating with other nodes and processes.

   **SECURITY WARNING**: Any remote or local process that knows your cookie
     and can send UDP packets to the UDP port or make TCP connections to the